Mizzou Law Summer in St. Louis Program

 Mizzou Law’s Summer in St. Louis program allows students to earn course credit in a major metropolitan area where they can work during the day while taking evening/weekend classes.
 Second- and third-year law students have an opportunity for intensive study of modern litigation topics.
 Mizzou Law students enrolled in the program will also have the opportunity to participate in a number of networking opportunities with the school’s extensive St. Louis alumni base.

-Courses are taught in sequence at the University of Missouri-St. Louis’ modern classroom facilities close to downtown St. Louis.
-Students may choose to take selected courses or the entire set.
+Courses are taught in sequence at the University of Missouri-St. Louis’ modern classroom facilities close to downtown St. Louis or at the instructor’s law firm.

 Priority for enrollment is given to Mizzou Law students.
 Second- and third-year law students currently enrolled in other ABA-accredited law schools may enroll subject to space availability.